nodejs/node-eps/XXX-staged-require-with-lifecycle-hooks.md

 ### `require.loaders`

-The `require.loaders` extension handlers receive the `Module` object after the `resolver` stage and use the resolved path to attempt to load the contents of the module file.
+The `require.loaders` extension handlers receive the `ModuleRequest` object after the `resolver` stage and use the resolved path to attempt to load the contents of the module file.

 Returning `null` would skip to the next loader in the pipeline.
 If no loader returns a value, a `MODULE_NOT_FOUND` error is thrown.